Ann (1792 ship): Career

-5th enslaving voyage (1802): Captain James Frodsham sailed from Liverpool on 1 April 1802.
+5th voyage transporting enslaved people (1802): Captain James Frodsham sailed from Liverpool on 1 April 1802.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Ann arrived at Demerara on 19 August with 243 captives.
 She arrived back at Liverpool on 20 October.
 She had left Liverpool with 28 crew members and had suffered no crew deaths on her voyage.

-6th enslaving voyage (1802–1804): Captain James Frodsham sailed from Liverpool on 23 December 1802.
-He acquired captives at Accra, but primarily elsewhere in the Bight of Benin.
+6th voyage transporting enslaved people (1802–1804): Captain James Frodsham sailed from Liverpool on 23 December 1802.
+In 1804, 147 vessels sailed from English ports, bound for the trade in enslaved people; 126 of these vessels sailed from Liverpool.

+Captain Frodsham acquired captives at Accra, but primarily elsewhere in the Bight of Benin.
 Captain Frodsham died on 4 January 1804.
 Ann (late Frodsham), Joseph Porteus, master, arrived at Kingston on 11 February from Africa and Barbados.
 She sailed from Kingston on 15 April and arrived back at Liverpool on 1 June.
 She had left Liverpool with 31 crew members and had suffered two crew deaths on her voyage.

-7th enslaving voyage (1804–1805): Captain Joseph Porteus sailed from Liverpool on 23 July 1804.
-He started acquiring captives at Accra on 4 September.
+7th voyage transporting enslaved people (1804–1805): Captain Joseph Porteus sailed from Liverpool on 23 July 1804.
+Porteus started acquiring captives at Accra on 4 September.
 Ann arrived at Kingston on 31 December with 233 captives.
 She sailed from Kingston on 25 March 1805 and arrived at Liverpool on 10 June.
 She had left Liverpool with 32 crew members and had suffered no crew deaths on her voyage.
 She brought with her as cargo rum, coffee, logwood, and fustic.

-8th enslaving voyage (1805–1806): Captain Porteus sailed from Liverpool on 27 July 1805, and arrived at Kingston on 18 February 1806 with 230 captives.
+8th voyage transporting enslaved people (1805–1806): Captain Porteus sailed from Liverpool on 27 July 1805, and arrived at Kingston on 18 February 1806 with 230 captives.
 She sailed from Kingston on 28 March.
 Lloyd's List reported in July that Ann, Porteus, master, had put into Norfolk, Virginia, leaky.
 Ann arrived at Liverpool on 1 November.
 She had left Liverpool with 26 crew members and had suffered one crew death on her voyage.